Skip to content

 • What marketplace/app exchange options exist?

-Assess each system you need to integrate: evaluate native availability, API quality, middleware needs, and complexity level.
+Assess each system you need to integrate by evaluating native availability, API quality, middleware needs, and complexity level.

 For more on integration platforms, see our posts on Overcoming CRM Integration Challenges in Financial Services and Q2 Integration with Salesforce.